Passover or Easter - which should I celebrate?

 Exodus 31:13 Speak thou also unto the children of Israel, saying, Verily my sabbaths (plural - verse 14 speaks of the weekly sabbath so we know this is referring to the annual feastday sabbaths and may well include the weekly sabbath too but this verse does not speak of many weekly sabbaths) ye shall keep: for it is a sign between me and you throughout your generations; that ye may know that I am the LORD that doth sanctify you.

-There's four passages above that tell me that Yahweh's other sabbaths, His annual Holy Feast Days, didn't go out with the cross and that Yahweh wants me to keep them if I want to be claimed as His and protected from the wrath of the coming tribulation period.
+There are four passages above that tell me that Yahweh's other sabbaths, His annual Holy Feast Days, didn't go out with the cross and

 So just what IS Passover and where did it originate?